muraca/neo4j-fraud-detection/documentation.md

 ORDER BY c.customer_id, t.tx_datetime.day
 ```

-2. For each terminal identify the possible fraudulent transactions.
+2. For each terminal identify the possible fraudulent transactions *occurred in the current month*.
     The fraudulent transactions are those whose import is higher
     than 50% of the import of the transactions
     executed on the same terminal in the last month.

-    #TODO ask teacher

     For this request, two different Cypher queries are needed.
     The results of the first query are used by the Python script to call the second one.